 SCCAR has been working to ensure continuity in our operations.
 However, the safety and well-being of members and our staff is our top priority.
-With that in mind, we are closing the SCCAR office and store through April 10th.
-We are also canceling or rescheduling all classes, meetings, committees, and events between now through April 10th.
-We will revisit this situation at that time and make any adjustments as warranted.
+With that in mind, we are closing the SCCAR office and store until June 15th.
+There will be no in-person classes, meetings, committees, and events between now until Phase 3.
+We will host our regularly monthly committee meetings and some classes virtually.
+We will revisit this situation weekly and make any adjustments as warranted.
 SCCAR staff will be available by email.
-The SCCAR voicemail will be checked as often as possible, with your calls being returned in the order they were received.
+The SCCAR voicemail will be checked about once a week, with your calls being returned in the order they were received.
 For a more immediate response, please email staff:

 - For inquiries regarding dues, classes, education, Code of Ethics, or other general membership questions, please contact our Membership Director, Jordyn Nickolson, at firstname.lastname@example.org.

 - For information regarding government affairs, events, communications, or committee meetings please contact our Director of Government & Public Affairs, Cami Morrill, at email@example.com.

 - For all financial or tax related matters please contact our Finance Director, Anne Coley, at firstname.lastname@example.org.